samuelim01/tp/docs/UserGuide.md

 ><br>
 >- Parameters can be in any order
 ><br>
->- A guest can have any number of tags (including 0)
+>- A guest can have any number of dietary requirements and tags (including 0)
 ><br>
 >- Refer to [Appendix A](#appendix-a-acceptable-values-for-parameters) for more details on the acceptable values for the parameters.